OpenSourceIronman/DeathStarInSpace/README.md

 # Death Star in Space
 Lets launch a miniature Death Star into space to celebrate Star Wars: Episode IX

-Author: Blaze Sanders Email: blaze.d.a.sanders@gmail.com Skype: blaze.sanders Twitter: @BlazeDSanders
+Author: Blaze Sanders
+Email: deathstarinspace@gmail.com
+Twitter: @BlazeDSanders

 This Git repo is broken down into the following two folders / directories (***PYTHON_Code, SPIN_Code***).
-The Python_Code directory holds prototype code used to test the system on the ground using a Raspberry Pi 3 B+.
+The PYTHON_Code directory holds prototype code used to test the system on the ground using a Raspberry Pi 3 B+.
 The SPIN_Code directory holds the flight code that will be running on a Parallax Propeller 1 microcontroller while the Death Star rides a rocket into space!

 ***